livingdocsIO/documentation/content/reference/document/metadata/plugins/li-issue-management.md

 description: |
   The `li-issue-management` metadata plugin can be used to manage issues (a data-record with references to pages).

+  For it to work properly you will also need to define a [`finiteProducts`](../../../project-config/finite-products.md) config in the projectConfiguration.

   {{< img src="../images/li-issue-management-overview.png" alt="Issue management overview" >}}

   Note: The status of pages and articles does not update automatically.
 Please refresh the page to get an up-to-date overview.